GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 ### UI considerations

-In the case of Excalidraw (or your app of course), you need to make sure the UI adopts accordingly to the browser's support situation.
+Whether in Excalidraw or your app, the UI should adapt to the browser's support situation.
-If the Native File System API is supported (`if ('chooseFileSystemEntries in window) {}`) you can show a **Save As** button apart from a **Save** button.
+If the Native File System API is supported (`if ('chooseFileSystemEntries' in window) {}`) you can show a **Save As** button in addition to a **Save** button.
-The screenshots below show the difference of Excalidraw's responsive main app toolbar on iPhone and on Chrome desktop.
+The screenshots below show the difference between Excalidraw's responsive main app toolbar on iPhone and on Chrome desktop.
 Note how on iPhone the **Save As** button is missing.

 <figure class="w-figure">